dbucher1234/AI_molecular_generator/README.md

 # AI Molecular Generator
-Generating Polar Analogues of Diphenhydramine with REINVENT4
+In this tutorial, we will teach a recurrent neural network (RNN) to design better molecules.
+More specifically, we will use REINVENT4 to generate *de novo* polar analogues of Diphenhydramine.

 <img src="images/Diphen.png" alt="diphenhydramine (DHM) structure" />

 ## 📖 Introduction

-This tutorial demonstrates how to generate *de novo* small-molecule analogues of the classic first-generation antihistamine diphenhydramine.

-Diphenhydramine is a highly lipophilic compound (log P ≈ 3.3), leading to strong central nervous system (CNS) uptake—total brain levels are ~18× higher than plasma in rats, with an unbound brain/plasma ratio of ~4–7.
+Diphenhydramine is a highly lipophilic first-generation antihistamine compound (log P ≈ 3.3), which is associated with strong central nervous system (CNS) uptake—total brain levels are ~18× higher than plasma in rats, with an unbound brain/plasma ratio of ~4–7.
 Our goal is to design more polar analogs that are less likely to cross the blood–brain barrier, in order to reduce CNS-related side effects.

 ---